Assumptions of Multiple Linear Regression

-Multiple linear regression needs at least 3 variables of metric (ratio or interval) scale.
-A rule of thumb for the sample size is that regression analysis requires at least 20 cases per independent variable in the analysis, in the simplest case of having just two independent variables that requires n > 40.
-G*Power can also be used to calculate a more exact, appropriate sample size.
+Multiple linear regression needs at least three independent variables (nominal, ordinal, or interval/ratio) scale.
+A rule of thumb for the sample size is that regression analysis requires at least 20 cases per independent variable in the analysis, in the simplest case of having just two independent variables, that requires n > 40.
+On the IntellectusStatistics.com login page, exact sample size is calculated for different numbers of independent variables.

-Firstly, multiple linear regression needs the relationship between the independent and dependent variables to be linear.
+First, multiple linear regression needs the relationship between the independent and dependent variables to be linear.
 It is also important to check for outliers since multiple linear regression is sensitive to outlier effects.
-The linearity assumption can best be tested with scatter plots, the following two examples depict two cases, where no and little linearity is present.
+The linearity assumption can best be tested with scatterplots.
+The following two examples depict a curvilinear relationship and a hetroscedastic relationship.

-Thirdly, multiple linear regression assumes that there is little or no multicollinearity in the data.
+Third, multiple linear regression assumes that there is little or no multicollinearity in the data.
 Multicollinearity occurs when the independent variables are not independent from each other.
-A second important independence assumption is that the error of the mean is uncorrelated; that is that the standard mean error of the dependent variable is independent from the independent variables.

 Multicollinearity is checked against 4 key criteria:

-4) Condition Index – the condition index is calculated using a factor analysis on the independent variables.
-Values of 10-30 indicate a mediocre multicollinearity in the regression variables, values > 30 indicate strong multicollinearity.
+4) Condition Index – The condition index is calculated using a factor analysis on the independent variables.
+Values of 10-30 indicate a mediocre multicollinearity in the regression variables, whereas values > 30 indicate strong multicollinearity.

-If multicollinearity is found in the data one remedy might be centering the data.
-To center the data you would simply deduct the mean score.
-This typically helps in cases where multicollinearity sneaked into the model when applying non-linear transformations to correct missing multivariate normality.
+If multicollinearity is found in the data, one remedy might be centering the data.
+To center the data, simply deduct the mean score from each observation.

 Other alternatives to tackle the problem of multicollinearity in multiple linear regression is to conduct a factor analysis before the regression analysis and to rotate the factors to insure independence of the factors in the linear regression analysis.